Private sector organisations: migration advice

 If you're a private sector organisation with a single HSCN connection who would be interested in becoming an early adopter please contact us at firstname.lastname@example.org.

-To support private sector organisations in their migration to HSCN we've created a 5 stage customer journey.
+To support private sector organisations in their migration to HSCN we've created a 5 step customer journey.

 The stages below are applicable whether you're an existing Transition Network customer who needs to migrate or a new customer looking to join HSCN.

 HSCN connectivity is supplied via a marketplace of compliant suppliers (called Consumer Network Service Providers or CN-SPs); you can find details of which suppliers have achieved compliance, and an explanation of the HSCN compliance process on the HSCN Suppliers page.
-All suppliers can supply nationally to any organisation type and all Stage 1 compliant suppliers are able to provide you with a quote for a connection now.
+All suppliers can supply nationally to any organisation type.
+For details of which suppliers can provide quotes now see Obtaining pricing for HSCN connectivity - advice for private sector organisations.

 To procure your HSCN connection we strongly advise you to contact several compliant CN-SPs in order to obtain a competitive quote.
 All listed suppliers are able to supply connections nationally.